MontanaFlossCo/Flint-Documentation/1.0/guides/conditional_features.md

 * **.camera** — Camera access
 * **.location(usage:)** — Location access

-All the other permissions including those such as HealthKit, Bluetooth etc. are coming soon!
+All the other permissions including those such as HealthKit, Bluetooth etc. are coming to Flint soon.

 Using this permission mechanism means Flint can hide all the details of verifying the different permissions as well as how you request authorisation.
 You just don't need to worry about any of that any more, as all you do is check if a feature is available to use by calling `MyFeature.isAvailable` or most often `MyFeature.request()` to try to perform an action.

 We'll see how we do that shortly, and after that we'll see how to handle the case where there are missing permission.

 ## Defining platform restrictions

-The DSL provides convenient ways to specify per-platform minimum version requirements.
+The constraints DSL also provides convenient ways to specify per-platform minimum version requirements.

 Using the `.iOS`, `.watchOS`, `.tvOS`, `macOS` properties on the builder you can set a minimum version required for this feature to be available, .
-You can alternatively set it to `.any`, or `.unsupported` if you want to prevent a feature on a certain platform where it doesn't make sense but your common code still needs to reference it.
+You can alternatively set it to `.any`, or `.unsupported` if you want to prevent a feature on a certain platform where it doesn't make sense.
 The default for all platforms is `.any`.

-There is also support for limiting support to a single platform by assigning a value to `.iOSOnly`, `.watchOSOnly`, `.macOSOnly` or `.tvOSOnly`.
+There is also support for limiting a feature to a single platform by assigning a value to `.iOSOnly`, `.watchOSOnly`, `.macOSOnly` or `.tvOSOnly`.
 Assigning a version to any of these will set all the other platforms to `.unsupported` automatically.

-Note that you can set version constraints as either as an `Int` like "11", a `String` like `10.13.4`:
+Note that you can set version constraints either as an `Int` like "11", or a `String` like `10.13.4`:

 ```swift
 public class ExampleFeature: ConditionalFeature {